-Divemaster Service; 8 Days of Action-Packed Diving with 3 to 4 Dives per day (incl.
+Divemaster Service; 8 Days of Action-Packed Diving with 3 dives per day (incl.
 Nitrox, Tanks & Weights)

 Join Sea Save on this fabulous adventure while supporting ocean conservation!
 Proceeds benefit Sea Save Foundation, a 501(C)3 organization working to generate consciousness and encourage stewardship of natural ecosystems.
 Their campaigns protect our oceans by raising awareness, educating people about marine beauty and advocating change to resolve current challenges.

 Don’t miss the opportunity to be part of our exciting Cocos Island expedition!